bjdean/explain-strace/README.md

 ## Features

-- Read strace output from file or stdin
 - One-line description for each system call
-- Multiple verbosity levels for detailed information
+- Summarise the details of the call
 - Summary statistics of all system calls
-- Graceful Ctrl-C handling when reading from stdin
+- Reads strace output from file or stdin
 - Filter by system call categories (filesystem, network, memory, etc.)

 ## Installation